theo-armour/theo-armour.github.io/snippets/projects/health-reference.md

 Clarke Health Care Products
 www.clarkehealthcare.com

+Debra Gruttadauro
+831-224-2111
+dfg@adauro.com

+I am a happy owner of a Dolomite Alpha Advanced acquired several years ago via mail order.

+I have walked many miles with it and so the wheels are beginning to have issues.

+Do you know of anybody person or organization in the San Francisco Bay area that could service the wheels?

+Another possibility would be to order new wheels from you.

+In any case, it would be great to hear about yours suggestions for maintaining my "walking buddy".

+Theo

+***

+Theo Armour
+t.armour@gmail.com
+415 828 0000

 Under the Products drop-down menu on this site you will see the Dolomite brand.
 Under the Find a Rep drop-down menu you will see four sales representatives who represent Northern California (http://clarkehealthcare.com/find-a-rep/california-north/).
 Of these four, the VA people deal with either Debra Gruttadauro or Jeff Hopson.